Peakboard/peakboard.github.io/content/_get_started/en-quick-access-hotkeys.md

 ![Add data source](/assets/images/get_started/en_quick-access-03.png)

 The quick access bar expands automatically when elements are added with options that match the existing elements in the project.
-Unused data sources, resources or variables can also be displayed via the quick access bar.
+Unused data sources, resources, variables or global functions can also be displayed via the quick access bar.

 ![Element-specific options](/assets/images/get_started/en_quick-access-04.png)